AFP Service Codes

 Since 1986, AFP Services Codes© have been recognized as the standard for identifying balances and charges that appear on account analysis statements and in responding to RFPs.

-The 2008 AFP Services Codes© include 125 new codes for banking services that have become more widely adopted in recent years in addition to revisions to over a 100 codes to reflect changes since the 2004 edition.
+The 2013 AFP Services Codes© include 247 new codes for banking services that have become more widely adopted in recent years in addition to revisions to over 443 codes to reflect changes since the 2008 edition.
+In addition to new and modified codes, AFP has identified a number of outdated codes for services that banks no longer offer; in these cases, we refer users to a more appropriate code.
 This edition is produced as part of AFP's continuing commitment to promote standardization in treasury practices and banking reporting.

 Corporate treasury places a premium on the rapid and efficient processing of information.
 AFP Service Codes© are tools that bring efficiency to the analysis of bank compensation.
 Standardized service codes:

 - Enable resource-constrained treasury staff to produce actionable analyses in minimal time.